Nail Salon Loyalty Programme: Rebook More Clients

 Every team member should be able to:

-Script example: “Are you part of our loyalty program?
+Enrollment script: “Are you part of our loyalty programme?
 You’ll earn points toward free upgrades every time you visit.
 Want me to sign you up?
 It only takes 30 seconds.”

 Step 5: Promote at Every Touchpoint